( Updated and revised for 2020 The Year Of The Rat. )

-While many Koreans, especially the younger ones, know about the zodiac we use in the west, you know the one with Capricorn, Taurus etc. they are more likely to follow the Chinese horoscope if they were to get their fortune told.
+While many Koreans, especially the younger ones, know about the zodiac we use in the west, you know the one with Capricorn, Taurus etc. they are more likely to follow the Chinese horoscope.
+This is especially true if they were to get their fortune told.
 When asked about your ‘sign’ in Korea it may actually be less about your horoscope and more of a way to help judge your age, since the Chinese zodiac signs are based on year of birth not month.
-The age of people in a group setting is important so you can work out such things as the hierarchy within the group and who is actually your ‘chingu’, traditionally a friend with your same birth year, although nowadays some Koreans accept people within a year or so of their birth year as being a friend.
+The age of people in a group setting is important so you can work out such things as the hierarchy within the group and who is actually your ‘chingu’.
+Your chingu is traditionally a friend with the same birth year, although nowadays some Koreans accept people within a year or so of their birth year as being a friend.

 For most people this chart works out, but if you were born in January or February you need to check when the Chinese New Year fell the year you were born to accurately work out your sign.
 I was born in January so actually fall under the sign for the previous year.
 Astrology (a belief) is totally different from astronomy (a science).
 Although Chinese astrology has been around for thousands of years and uses a very complex system of calculations based on such things as the positions of the major planets, the sun, moon and comets as well as place and time of birth and zodiacal sign scientists do not consider it to be a science.
 For those who choose to believe in astrology there are still many people who are willing to tell your fortune and future both online and in person.